Are carbs really bad for you?

 There’s one thing that’s for sure when it comes to quenching your thirst – nothing beats a glass of plain water.

 “When choosing a healthy and refreshing drink, we recommend water as the best option for your health.
 It rehydrates you without any added sugars or sweeteners and is also the best option for your teeth – even low sugar fizzy drinks are acidic and can damage your teeth,” says Alison.

 The Cancer Council Victoria’s Rethink Sugary Drink initiative has partnered with nib foundation as part of the Thirsty campaign.
 This campaign aims to build awareness around the health risks associated with consuming sugary drinks and reduce the rate of Aussies impacted by disease as a result of obesity.

-For more information on health eating, tips and exclusive recipes, head to our Nutrition page on The Check Up.
+For more information on healthy eating, tips and exclusive recipes, head to our Nutrition page on The Check Up.